Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ## Features

-* A clear title of the game aswell as a clear instruction of what the aim of the game is.
+* A clear title of the game aswell as a clear instruction of what the aim of the game is

-* A score pannel of how well they are doing during the progression of the game aswell as a move counter to show how many moves they are using.
+* A score pannel of how well they are doing during the progression of the game aswell as a move counter to show how many moves they are using

-* A timer when the player begins the game so they are aware of how long it takes them to complete aswell as reset button if the user feels they want to restart the game.
+* A timer when the player begins the game so they are aware of how long it takes them to complete aswell as a reset button if the user feels they want to restart the game

-* The game will include 16 cards with a pair for each 8 images included in the game for the player to match, if the player gets an incorrect match then the cards flip over, but if they get a correct match, an animation appears and the images stay visible making it easier for the players to match other pairs further on during the game.
+* The game will include 16 cards with a pair for each 8 images included in the game for the player to match, if the player gets an incorrect match then the cards flip over, but if they get a correct match, an animation appears and the images stay visible making it easier for the players to match other pairs further on during the game

-* The player will be presented a well done message once they complete the game with feedback of how they did interms of time and moves used which will generate a score, the player will also be given an option to play again through clicking a play again button.
+* The player will be presented a well done message once they complete the game with feedback of how they did interms of time and moves used which will generate a score, the player will also be given an option to play again through clicking a play again button

 ***

 ## Future Features

-* A fututre feature that I would like to add is probably somesort of leaderboard with the best times taken to complete the game aswell as amount of moves taken, that way players will feel more motivated to play and carry on to compete for the top spot
+* A future feature that I would like to add is probably some sort of leaderboard with the best times taken to complete the game aswell as amount of moves taken, that way players will feel more motivated to play and carry on to compete for the top spot

 * Another future feature that I would like to implement is different types of games to the site (not just a memory game) so that if the user feels they want a differnt game to play they have the option there, to keep them more engaged with the site